djstephenson7/tdd-react/README.md

 # tdd-react
-Creating a 'shoe shop' . that challenges to utilise my React skills.
+Creating a 'shoe shop' exercise that challenges me to utilise my React skills.